Trainer Visa Sponsorship Jobs in Ohio

 Which companies in Ohio sponsor visas for trainer roles?

-Large Ohio employers with established H-1B and other sponsorship histories include JPMorgan Chase, Nationwide Insurance, and Huntington Bancshares in Columbus, Cleveland Clinic and Progressive in the Cleveland area, and Procter and Gamble in Cincinnati.
+Large Ohio employers with established H-1B visa and other sponsorship histories include JPMorgan Chase, Nationwide Insurance, and Huntington Bancshares in Columbus, Cleveland Clinic and Progressive in the Cleveland area, and Procter and Gamble in Cincinnati.
 These organizations have dedicated HR and learning development departments that regularly hire international talent for instructional design and corporate training positions.

 Which visa types are most common for trainer jobs in Ohio?

 The H-1B is the most common visa for corporate trainers and instructional designers in Ohio, provided the role qualifies as a specialty occupation requiring at least a bachelor's degree in a specific field such as education, instructional technology, or organizational development.
 TN visas are available to Canadian and Mexican nationals for training roles that fit qualifying professional categories.
-The O-1 is an option for trainers with exceptional industry recognition.
+The O-1 visa is an option for trainers with exceptional industry recognition.

 Which cities in Ohio have the most trainer visa sponsorship jobs?